jamieadieze/NBA/README.md

 ## Goal

-Create a data pipeline that extracts end of season NBA data, transform this data as you see fit and load the data into a storage facility so the data is readily availbale for analysis via PowerBI.
+Create a data pipeline that extracts end of season NBA data, transform this data as you see fit and load the data into a storage facility so the data is readily available for analysis via PowerBI.

 ## Brief